Research interests: Seismology, Tectonics, Subduction zones, Slab behavior, Mantle dynamics

 Geometry and Dynamics of the Nazca Slab

 Over >25 years of seismic exploration, more than a thousand seismic stations have been deployed across South America.
 We compile this vast dataset to provide comprehensive seismic images of the subducting Nazca slab, which we use to infer its role in Andean evolution.
-Download tomography model SAM4_P_2017.
+Download tomography models SAM4_P_2017 and SAM5_P_2019 and our slab model, nazca_SAM5_P_2019.

 Geodynamic Evolution of Anatolia